pgstef/check_pgbackrest/RELEASING.md

 The RPM is generated into `rpmbuild/RPMS/noarch`.

-Don't forget to upload the package on github release page.
+Don't forget to upload the package on GitHub release page.

 ### Community